 *Girl catching dollar bills photo courtesy of Shutterstock

 Once you have your I-20 form, you have completed one of the first steps to studying in the US.
-You will then be eligible to get your F-1 student visa, which will allow you to legally stay in the country and study in a US university full time!
+You will then be eligible to get your F-1 student visa where you’ll again go through a number of processes and steps.
+Nonetheless, all these will allow you to legally stay in the country and study in a US university full time!

 US citizens who are currently enrolled in a college or university in the United States and that plan on studying abroad in the Spring are still able to submit their application for the bridging scholarship.
 This award grants at least 20 students a stipend of either $2,500 (for the semester program) or $4,000 (for the academic year program) to be used towards travel and living expenses associated with their study abroad trip.